dlab-berkeley/RStudio-Project-Management/README.md

 ![](/images/bus.jpg)

 # RStudio-Project-Management
 This workshop was presented to the UC Berkeley D-Lab Digital Humanities Working Group on March 7, 2019 as an overview of data science tools and how to keep your data science projects organized using RStudio Projects.

+Even if you are not an R/RStudio user, I hope that you will find the organization concepts useful along with the list of resources below.

 ## Resources
 While comprehensive, this list of resources is far from exhaustive.
 There are many programs available to help manage your **Themes, Teams, Tools, and Timelines** in terms of your: